NuevoFoundation/workshops/content/english/guidelines/getting-started.md

 This'll output some build information but the most important line is going to be along the lines of: `Web Server is available at //localhost:1313/ (bind address 127.0.0.1)`

-You can now launch your favorite web browser and open up //localhost:1313/ and should see the site up
+You can now launch your favorite web browser and open up //localhost:1313/ and should see the site up.

 ## Updating your fork

 In order to keep yourself up to date you'll want to maintain your fork updated as much as possible.
 Before creating a new branch you should fetch the changes and push them to your fork.
-Here's how to do it (if you need another branch just use that instead of master)
+Here's how to do it (if you need another branch just use that instead of master).

 ```
 \workshops> git fetch --all --prune